dirkpetersen/our-chat/README.md

 ## <a name='LibreChatConfiguration'></a>LibreChat Configuration

 You will likely need to edit each of these config files at some point, but for now you should only edit the `~/.env` file to enable LDAP authentication and to update a few security tokens.
+If you are in a [Disaster Recovery / Business Continuity](#DisasterRecoveryBusinessContinuity) sitution, please do not edit the 3 files below but restore them from your secure location.

 ### <a name='env'></a>.env